 We retain incomplete applications for up to one year without contact after which they will be securely destroyed.
-Where licenses or authorisations are granted information is retained for 12 months from the date the license or authorisations expires.
+Where licences or authorisations are granted information is retained for 12 months from the date the licence or authorisations expires.

-Where hackney carriage/private hire driver licenses are revoked, refused or suspended details of the revocation and/or appearance at Licensing Committee will be retained for 85 years from date of revocation and/or appearance.
+Where hackney carriage/private hire driver licences are revoked, refused or suspended details of the revocation and/or appearance at Licensing Committee will be retained for 85 years from date of revocation and/or appearance.